top of page

 Each work centers the feminine not as object or muse, but as initiator—the one who steps forward, crosses thresholds, and chooses descent, encounter, or emergence.
 The performances unfold in elemental landscapes—desert, sea, stone—where body, myth, and terrain enter into dialogue.
 What remains are images and texts that feel less like documentation and more like relics of a ritual that continues to work on the viewer.

-This first chapter explores the cyclical nature of life and death through Persephone’s descent and return.
+The second chapter descends into the cyclical nature of life and death through Persephone’s journey into the underworld and her return.
 Rejecting narratives of abduction alone, the work reframes the myth as an initiation—an embrace of shadow as a necessary counterpart to rebirth.
 Created through ritual performance in the desert, the images trace grief as a passage rather than an ending, honoring death as teacher, companion, and gatekeeper.

 III.
 [Untitled] — Forthcoming, Spring 2026